awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ## Terminate a Spot Instance<a name="terminating-a-spot-instance"></a>

-If you terminate a running or stopped Spot Instance that was launched by a persistent Spot request, the Spot request transitions to the `open` state so that a new Spot Instance can be launched\.
-To ensure that no new Spot Instance is launched, you must first cancel the Spot request\.
+If you terminate a running or stopped Spot Instance that was launched by a persistent Spot Instance request, the Spot Instance request transitions to the `open` state so that a new Spot Instance can be launched\.
+To ensure that no new Spot Instance is launched, you must first cancel the Spot Instance request\.

-If you cancel an `active` Spot request that has a running Spot Instance, the running Spot Instance is not automatically terminated; you must manually terminate the Spot Instance\.
+If you cancel an `active` Spot Instance request that has a running Spot Instance, the running Spot Instance is not automatically terminated; you must manually terminate the Spot Instance\.

-If you cancel a `disabled` Spot request that has a stopped Spot Instance, the stopped Spot Instance is automatically terminated by the Amazon EC2 Spot service\.
-There might be a short lag between when you cancel the Spot request and when the Spot service terminates the Spot Instance\.
+If you cancel a `disabled` Spot Instance request that has a stopped Spot Instance, the stopped Spot Instance is automatically terminated by the Amazon EC2 Spot service\.
+There might be a short lag between when you cancel the Spot Instance request and when the Spot service terminates the Spot Instance\.

 For information about canceling a Spot Instance request, see [Cancel a Spot Instance request](#using-spot-instances-cancel)\.